 Annealed vs Sintered Wire Mesh: Which Is Best for Me?

-From medical devices to automotive transmission systems, woven wire mesh produces exceptional results in countless industries.
-In fact, the capabilities are virtually endless when annealed or sintered wire mesh is used.
+From molded pulp to automotive transmission systems, woven wire mesh produces exceptional results in countless industries.
+In fact, the capabilities of wire mesh are virtually endless when annealed or sintered.

-This article will dissect the differences between the annealing and sintering methods, the situations in which you may want one over the other, and how each process is executed.
+That said, this article will dissect the differences between the annealing and sintering methods, how each process is executed, and the situations in which you may want to apply one over the other.

 When wire mesh is initially woven, it does not go through any form of heat treatment.
 This is because there are dozens of applications that call for non-treated mesh.

 At the same time, several applications require wire mesh to be formed into a particular shape in order to perform a specific task.

 By nature, the wires that make up the mesh weave want to retain their original, straight profile.
 To ensure the weave retains a desired shape or form, heat treatment is required.

 If you attempt to implement formed mesh that has not been annealed or sintered, you run the risk of producing inaccurate results.
 This is where annealing and sintering come into play.